RaviSoji/plda/README.md

 ## Demo with MNIST Handwritten Digits Data

 Link: [mnist_demo/mnist_demo.ipynb](./mnist_demo/mnist_demo.ipynb).

-If you installed this package in a virtual environment, activate that virtual environment first.
+If you installed this package in a virtual environment, remember to activate that virtual environment first.

 ## Testing the software